Josh Allen Player Prop Bets for NFL Week 10 | Buffalo vs. New York 11/14/2021

 Season Stats

-- He has tacked on 319 rushing yards on 57 carries (plus three touchdowns), averaging 39.9 yards per game.
+- He also has 319 rushing yards on 57 carries (plus three rushing touchdowns), averaging 39.9 yards per game on the ground.

 - The Bills have thrown the ball in 59.9% of their plays from scrimmage this year while staying on the ground 40.1% of the time.
 This offensive attack ranks eighth in the NFL in points scored.